Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # Regarding the revalidation frequency, the lowest revalidate time across each layout and page of a single route will determine the revalidation frequency of the entire route.
 This ensures that the child pages are revalidated as frequently as their parent layouts.

 # That's how we make use of cache for optimizing data fetches and improving performance but at the same time make sure to serve latest data to the user.

+## Lec 71 - Client-side Data Fetching (2:16)

+# For the most part `data fetching` in server components is what we should be doing in the Nextjs.

+# However if we want to fetch data in client components that is also possible.

+# Let us have a look at a client component that fetches data from our JSON Server.
+We will create (new route) `products-client` directory where we create `page.tsx` file that will be a part of the Client component that is React component that uses combination of `useState` and `useEffect` to fetch and render data in the UI.
+We will also maintain loading and error state using additional state variables and conditionally render the UI based on their values.

+# With Client-side Data Fetching, what we don't get out of the box is `Request Memoization`, `Caching` and `Revalidation` features and for such features we need to rely on library like `Tanstack Query`.

+# Beyound external APIs we can also called a `route handler` from a client component.
+Route Handlers run on the server and return data to the client.
+This is useful for keeping sensitive information such as API token etc. So fetching data in client side of Nextjs application is really straightforward